DongqiFu/SDG/README.md

 # SDG
-This repository is for the SIGIR'2021 paper "SDG: A Simplified and Dynamic Graph Neural Network".
+This repository is for the SIGIR' 2021 paper "SDG: A Simplified and Dynamic Graph Neural Network".

 ## Reference
 If you use the materials from this repositiory, please refer to our paper.